Wallpaper-Engine-Team/wallpaper-engine-faq/docs/en/crash/application.md

 Now install them again with the DirectX 9 installer: *C:\Program Files (x86)\Steam\steamapps\common\wallpaper_engine\_CommonRedist\DirectX\Jun2010\dxsetup.exe* (The exact location depends on where your wallpaper_engine installation directory is).

 If you still get this error it might be another, similar DirectX module that has been broken by something.
 This usually indicates a bigger underlying issues with your Windows installation which you need to fix before you can run Wallpaper Engine.

-## Crashing after Hibernation / Sleep

-If Wallpaper Engine crashes after Windows hibernation, then Windows is failing to correctly restore your graphics card drivers and Wallpaper Engine together.
-Hibernation in Windows is simply not a reliable process.
-You can enable the option **Safe start after hibernation** in Wallpaper Engine to mitigate this issue.
-This option will attempt to automatically restart Wallpaper Engine instead of expecting Windows to correctly work after hibernation.